-The structure of the rest of this paper is as follows: Section 2 summarizes previous definitions of software architecture and taxonomies of architectural views; it also introduces the idea of build-time architectural views.
-Section 3 presents three case studies of software systems that have interesting build-time architectural views: the GCC compiler family, the Perl language interpreter/run-time system, and the Java Native Interface (JNI).
-Section 4 discusses the relationship between build-time views and configuration and build management and presents an informal metamodel for build-time architectural views.
-Section 5 introduces the "code robot" architectural style, which is common to systems that have interesting build-time views.
-Finally, Section 6 summarizes the work presented here.
+The structure of the rest of this paper is as follows: Section 2 explores the need for the explicit modelling of buildtime architectural properties: it summarizes previous definitions of software architecture and taxonomies of architectural views; it introduces the idea of build-time architectural views; it outlines some of the common activities performed at build-time and the reasons behind them; and it discusses the relationship between build-time views and configuration and build management.
+Section 3 introduces a visual notation for modelling build-time views, and presents three detailed examples of systems that have interesting build-time architectural views: the GCC compiler suite, the Perl language interpreter/run-time system, and a simple use of the Java Native Interface (JNI).
+Section 3 also introduces the "code robot" architectural style, which is common to systems that have interesting build-time views.
+Section 4 describes some preliminary work on a toolkit for extracting and modelling build-time views.
+Finally, Section 5 summarizes the work presented here, and suggests some future research directions.